Looking for a way to add Google Analytics to WordPress without a plugin?

 Log into your Google Analytics account and select the website for which you need the tracking code.

-In Google Analytics 4, head to Tagging Instructions » Global Site Tag to copy your code.
+Head to Tagging Instructions » Global Site Tag to copy your Google Analytics script.

 Log in to your WordPress dashboard and navigate to Appearance » Theme Editor.
 Now click the Theme Header (header.php) file on the right-hand side below the Theme Files section.